WATCH OUT! TOP SIGNS OF WATER DAMAGE AT HOME

 When considering a home to buy or rent, or when selling a home, it's important to know the signs of water damage or potential water damage.
 Water damage from a flood, fire or leak can cause structural problems and lead to the development of mold which presents a health risk to the home's occupants.
 Continue reading for tips from ServiceMaster Restore professionals on determining if a home has suffered water damage.

-Checking for Water Damage Inside
+Checking for Water Damage Signs Inside Your Home

 Inside the home, look for the following for signs of water damage:

 - Pay attention to any apparently new repairs to ceilings, walls and windows.
 Are there patch jobs?
 Does there appear to be areas with heavier paint?
-These "quick fixes" may hiding water damage spots.
+These "quick fixes" may be hiding water damage spots.

 - Check for rust on the hot water heater.
 These can indicate a previous or current leak and any leak can mean water damage.

+The attic is one of the areas in your home that is more likely to have water damage.
+An older or poorly-maintained roof may lead to damage, which can then lead to leaks during severe weather such as storms.
+Snow or ice during winter can also accumulate and lead to further damage as it melts.
 Search for signs of water damage in the attic area, particularly around and near the chimney and roof vents where the roof planes join together and where the roof and the walls meet.
 If possible, check the insulation, it should be dry and free from mold.

-In the Basement
+Water Damage In The Basement

-If you do discover water damage in your home, rely on the professional water damage remediation teams from ServiceMaster Restore to assess the damage, create an action plan and fully remediate the damage, restoring your space back to its original condition.
+If you do discover water damage in your home, rely on the professional water damage remediation teams from ServiceMaster Restore.
+Our experts are able to assess the damage, create an action plan and fully remediate the damage, restoring your space back to its original condition.